CIS565-Fall-2014/Project3-Pathtracer/README.md

 features are marked with TODO (Optional).
 Functions that are useful for reference are marked with the comment LOOK.

-* raytraceKernel.cu contains the core raytracing CUDA kernel.
+* *[IN PROGRESS]* raytraceKernel.cu contains the core raytracing CUDA kernel.
 You will need to
   complete:
     * cudaRaytraceCore() handles kernel launches and memory management; this function already contains example code for launching kernels,